dwadden/dygiepp/DATA.md

 In GENIA, coreference annotations are labeled one of `IDENT, NONE, RELAT, PRON, APPOS, OTHER, PART-WHOLE, WHOLE-PART`.
 We preprocess two versions of the data; `json-coref-all` has all coreference annotations, while `json-coref-ident-only` uses only `IDENT` coreferences.
 We use the `ident-only` version in our experiments.

+We encountered off-by-one errors stitching together 10 training documents, and excluded these.
+They are listed in `./scripts/data/genia/exclude.txt`.
+If for some reason you want to include these documents anyhow, pass the `--keep-excluded` flag as detailed in a comment at the end of  `./scripts/data/get_genia.sh`.

 ## ACE